go-risk-it/go-risk-it/docs/progress.md

 - [x] Figure out how to format code automatically
 - [x] Figure out fx modules
 - [x] Create realistic input
-- [ ] Improve region-to-player assignment
-- [ ] Improve troops-region assignment
 - [x] Define deploy-move API
-- [ ] Implement deploy-move API
+- [x] Implement deploy-move API
   - [x] Polish up deploy phase
   - [x] Test deploy phase
   - [x] Expose POST endpoint for deploy phase
   - [x] Emit `GameStateChanged` in `SetGamePhaseQ`
   - [x] Handle `GameStateChanged`
-- [ ] Store playerID and gameID in HTTP/WS headers
+- [ ] Improve region-to-player assignment
-- [ ] Figure out error handling and propagation
+- [ ] Improve troops-region assignment
 - [ ] Check if game is ended
 - [ ] Figure out authentication
 - [ ] When fetching state and the game is not there, err should be returned but instead we get empty array for player state and board state.
 Decouple state fetching from message broadcasting for better handling
-- [ ] Figure out how to specify GameID when connecting via websockets

 **Front-end**

 - [x] Understand how to start with frontend
+- [x] Display full state
-- [x] Implement deploy-move API
+- [ ] Implement deploy-move API
+- [ ] Figure out how to specify GameID when connecting via websockets (after OnOpen, send a "subscribe" message with GameID?)

 **Server: Architecture**

 - [x] Figure out how to split code in packages
 - [x] Figure out how to determine whose turn it is in a game
 - [x] Add a db provider
+- [ ] Figure out error handling and propagation

 **Server: Deserialization**